TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Troubleshooting/Index.rst

    git add typo3/sysext/backend/Resources/Public/Css/backend.css
    git cherry-pick --continue

-Now you will see the Commit Message again, you can save it.
+You will see the Commit Message again and you can now save it.
-When you push this change, it will create a new Patchset, but that is ok.
+When you push this change, it will create a new Patchset - this is expected behavior.